 It’s possible that you might want to upgrade from this one further down the line, but when you’re starting out, this is a great choice.

-You can get a good deal on Amazon at the moment that includes the AT2020, an XLR cable and pop shield for $108.
+You can get a good deal on Amazon at the moment that includes the AT2020, an XLR cable, and a pop shield.

 There is a USB version of this microphone that is very popular at the moment.
 While a great option for podcasters, you should really be running through an audio interface for serious home recording.